pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

 .. py:function::  scheduleFlightLoop(flightLoopID, interval, relativeToNow=1)

+  :param XPLMFlightLoopID flightLoopID: FlightLoop to schedule
+  :param float interval: number of seconds, or (if negative) number of frames to wait
+  :param int relativeToNow: 1= wait interval relative to now, otherwise wait relative start of sim.
+  :return: None

-  Change the interval associated with your *flightLoopID* received from :py:func:`createFlightLoop`.
+  Set the interval associated with your *flightLoopID* received from :py:func:`createFlightLoop`.

   *interval* is set to:
       +----------------+---------------------------------------------+